 - What are the overall strengths and weaknesses of the proposal?

-Notification of funding (or lack thereof) will be made approximately three months after proposal submission deadlines.
+Notification of funding (or lack thereof) will be made approximately three months after the proposal submission deadline.